GCSE Physics: Particle Model of Matter

 Specific Heat Capacity and Latent Heat

-The specific heat capacity is the amount of energy required to raise the temperature of 1 kg of a substance by 1°C. The formula is:
+The specific heat capacity is the amount of energy required to raise the temperature of a unit mass of a substance by one degree Celsius.
+The formula is:

 Q = mcΔT